suddu21/MLOPS-AI-Project/README.md

 This project implements a robust fraud detection system that:
 - Uses machine learning to identify potentially fraudulent transactions
 - Implements MLOps best practices for model training and deployment
-- Provides a web interface for real-time transaction monitoring
+- Provides a web interface for predicting fraud transactions
-- Includes comprehensive documentation and evaluation guidelines
+- Includes comprehensive documentation

 ## Key Components

-- **ML Pipeline**: Automated training and evaluation pipeline using DVC
+- **ML and Data Pipeline**: Automated training and evaluation pipeline using DVC
 - **Web Application**: User-friendly interface for transaction monitoring
 - **Model Management**: Version control for ML models and experiments
 - **Documentation**: Detailed HLD, LLD, and user manual